-The Vermont Department of Labor announced today that the seasonally-adjusted statewide unemployment rate for April was 3.1 percent.
-This reflects a one-tenth of one percentage point increase from the revised March rate (3.0 percent).
-The national rate in April was 4.4 percent.
-As of the prior month’s preliminary data, the Burlington-South Burlington Metropolitan NECTA was tied with the ninth lowest unemployment rate in the country for all metropolitan areas at 2.6 percent (not-seasonally-adjusted).
-Overall, Vermont’s unemployment rate was tied with the sixth lowest in the country for the same time period.
+The Vermont Department of Labor announced today that the seasonally-adjusted statewide unemployment rate for May was 3.1 percent.
+This reflects no change from the revised April rate (3.1 percent).
+The national rate in May was 4.3 percent.
+As of the prior month’s preliminary data, the Burlington-South Burlington Metropolitan NECTA was tied for the 12th lowest unemployment rate in the country for all metropolitan areas at 2.3 percent (not-seasonally-adjusted).
+Overall, Vermont’s unemployment rate was tied for the eighth lowest in the country for the same time period.

 Vermont Department of Labor